-Museum of Science and Industry#5 in Best Things To Do in Manchester
+Science and Industry Museum#6 in Best Things To Do in Manchester

-The Museum of Science and Industry is an extensive museum spread across five buildings with exhibits that range from textiles to electricity to the railways.
-With its industrial history in cotton production, Manchester is a good spot for such a museum.
-One of the newest galleries is the interactive "Revolution Manchester," where visitors will be challenged by a number of games and tasks having to do with everything from transport to the structure of matter.
-Other must-do experiences include walking through a Victorian-era sewer, admiring the display of old aircrafts and completing some of your own experiments.
+The Science and Industry Museum is an extensive museum spread across five buildings with exhibits that range from textiles to electricity to the development of railways.
+You'll find the world's oldest surviving passenger railway station built in 1830, as well as the interactive "Revolution Manchester," where visitors will be challenged by a number of games and tasks that test the user's knowledge of everything from energy and nuclear fusion to coding.
+Other must-do experiences include admiring the display of old aircraft and trying your hand at the flight simulator.

-MOSI is open every day from 10 a.m. to 5 p.m.
-The museum is located in the Castlefield neighborhood and is accessible via the Deansgate-Castlefield Metrolink tram stop.
-Admission is technically free, but the museum suggests giving a donation of £3 GBP (or $5 USD).
+The Science and Industry Museum is open every day from 10 a.m. to 5 p.m.
+The museum is located on Liverpool Road and is accessible via the Deansgate-Castlefield Metrolink tram stop.
+Admission is free, but there are fees for some activities and special exhibits.
 For more information, visit the museum's website.

 More Best Things To Do in Manchester